The Mesquite Online News - Texas A&M University-San Antonio

 “There is wildlife everywhere” — City Nature Challenge encourages metamorphosis from fly on the wall to citizen scientist - The Mesquite Online News - Texas A&M University-San Antonio

 Nearly 700 cities across the world are competing to observe the most wildlife in this year’s City Nature Challenge, a four-day friendly competition “biodiversity bioblitz project.”
-Graphic by Amber Esparza
+Illustration by Amber Esparza

 The 2024 City Nature Challenge (CNC) is in full bloom this weekend.
 Wildlife explorers from all walks of life are observing, photographing, recording and identifying the natural flora and fauna around them.